peio42/mailcloak/README.md

 ```

 ## OpenRC
-Use the provided service file:
+Use the provided service file to run Mailcloak as a service with OpenRC (e.g. Alpine Linux):

 ```bash
 cp configs/openrc-mailcloak /etc/init.d/mailcloak